A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Introduction

-The fact that \tbdp is \textsf{NP}-complete for fixed values of $k=2$, $c=0$, and $s=1$~\cite{FORTUNE1980111} motivates us to consider the ``dual'' parameter $d=n-c$.
-That is, instead of bounding from above the number of vertices of $D$ that lie in the intersection of many paths of a collection satisfying the given requests, we want to bound from below the number of vertices that occur only in few paths of the collection.
-Formally, we want to find $X \subseteq V(D)$ with $|X| \geq d$ such that there is a collection of paths $\mathcal{P}$ satisfying the given requests such that every vertex in $X$ is in at most $s$ paths of the collection.
-We first prove, from a reduction from the \textsc{Independent Set} problem, that \tbdp is \textsf{W}[1]-hard with parameter $d$ for every fixed $s \geq 0$, even if the input graph is a DAG and all source vertices of the request are the same.
 Our main contribution consists of positive algorithmic results for this dual parameterization.
 On the one hand, we give an algorithm for \tbdp running in time $\Ocal(n^d \cdot k^{d \cdot s})$.
 This algorithm is not complicated, and basically performs a brute-force search over all vertex sets of size $d$, followed by $k$ connectivity tests in a digraph $D'$ obtained from $D$ by an appropriate local modification.
 On the other hand, our most technically involved result is a kernel for \tbdp with at most $d\cdot 2^{k-s} \cdot \binom{k}{s}$ non-terminal vertices.
-This algorithm first starts by a reduction rule that eliminates what we call \emph{blocking} vertices; we say that the resulting instance is \emph{clean}.
+This algorithm first starts by a reduction rule that eliminates what we call \emph{congested} vertices; we say that the resulting instance is \emph{clean}.
 We then show that if $D$ is clean and sufficiently large, and $k = s+1$, then the instance is positive and a solution can be found in polynomial time.
 This fact is used as the base case of an iterative algorithm.
 Namely, we start with the original instance and proceed through $k-s+1$ iterations.
 At each iteration, we choose one path from some $s_i$ to its destination $t_i$ such that a large part of the graph remains unused by any of the pairs chosen so far (we prove that such a request always exists) and consider only the remaining requests for the next iteration.
 We repeat this procedure until we arrive at an instance where the number of requests is exactly $s+1$, and use the base case to output a solution for it.
 From this solution, we extract in polynomial time a solution for the original instance, yielding a kernel of the claimed size.